Truth (The Falcon and the Winter Soldier)

 "Truth" is the fifth episode of the American television miniseries The Falcon and the Winter Soldier, based on Marvel Comics featuring the characters Sam Wilson / Falcon and Bucky Barnes / Winter Soldier.
 It follows the pair as they return home after fighting with the Flag Smashers, while John Walker faces consequences for his actions.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
 It was written by Dalan Musson and directed by Kari Skogland.

 Sebastian Stan and Anthony Mackie reprise their respective roles as Bucky Barnes and Sam Wilson from the film series, with Emily VanCamp, Wyatt Russell (Walker), Erin Kellyman, Julia Louis-Dreyfus, Florence Kasumba, Danny Ramirez, Georges St-Pierre, Adepero Oduye, and Daniel Brühl also starring.
 Development began by October 2018, and Skogland joined in May 2019.
-Louis-Dreyfus is introduced as Valentina Allegra de Fontaine in a surprise cameo appearance that had previously been teased for the episode and was kept a secret on set.
+Louis-Dreyfus is introduced as Valentina Allegra de Fontaine in a surprise cameo appearance, which had been alluded to by the creative team beforehand.
 Filming took place at Pinewood Atlanta Studios in Atlanta, Georgia, with location filming in the Atlanta metropolitan area and in Prague.

 "Truth" was released on the streaming service Disney+ on April 16, 2021.
-Critics praised the focus on characters and themes, while Louis-Dreyfus' appearance also received positive responses.
-The episode received a Primetime Emmy Award nomination.
+Viewership was estimated to be the highest for the series.
+Critics praised the focus on characters and themes, while Louis-Dreyfus's appearance also received positive responses.
+The episode received a Primetime Creative Arts Emmy Award nomination for its stunt performers.